 6. The Colorful Landscapes of Hokkaido

-Though one-fifth of Japan’s land is made up of the northern region of Hokkaido, the area is sparsely populated and most famous for some of its radiantly colored landscapes.
+Though one-fifth of Japan’s land is made up of the northern region of Hokkaido, the area is sparsely populated and most famous for some of its landscapes covered in radiant flowers.
 The lavender and tulip fields of Furrano form floral ribbons of color while Higashi Mokoto Shibazakura Park is famous for its bubble gum colored fields of pink moss.

 7. Kusatsu Onsen